Julie Fancelli: Association with the 2021 United States Capitol attack

 On December 29, 2020, Fancelli also donated $200,000 to the Tea Party Express, which used the money for advertisements on radio and social media urging supporters of President Donald Trump to attend the rally and subsequent march.

 As of December 2021, Fancelli's donations to events associated with the 2021 United States Capitol attack were revealed to be at least $650,000; the Congressional January 6 commission is still conducting further investigations.
-Fancelli had reportedly planned to attend the "Stop the Steal" rally herself and had booked a room at the Willard hotel, but decided not to travel due to fears about the pandemic.
+Fancelli had reportedly planned to attend the "Stop the Steal" rally herself and had booked a room at the Willard Hotel, but decided not to travel due to fears about the pandemic.

-On December 8, 2021, The Washington Post reported that Publix had issued a statement saying: “We are deeply troubled by Ms. Fancelli's involvement in the events that led to the tragic attack on the Capitol on January 6.”
+On December 8, 2021, The Washington Post reported that Publix had issued a statement saying: "We are deeply troubled by Ms. Fancelli's involvement in the events that led to the tragic attack on the Capitol on January 6."
 On January 31, 2021, Fancelli issued the following statement: "I am a proud conservative and have real concerns associated with election integrity, yet I would never support any violence, particularly the tragic and horrific events that unfolded on January 6."

-Private life
+Personal life

 Fancelli's family, including her six siblings, was ranked by Forbes as the 39th richest family in the United States, with an estimated net worth of $8.8 billion.
 Fancelli is not currently involved with Publix's business operations.

 On December 31, 1972, Fancelli (then Julie Ansley Jenkins) married Mauro Adolfo Dino Fancelli, of Florence, Italy, in Lakeland, Florida; she met Mr. Fancelli while studying abroad.

 Fancelli maintains homes in Lakeland and Longboat Key, Florida; and Florence, her primary residence.
 Fancelli is the president of the George Jenkins Foundation; in 2020, the foundation reported net assets of $27.7 million, and gave more than $3.3 million to charities that provide education, health care and social services to poor children and the elderly.
 Fancelli has also been praised for her commitment to the elderly.